-Possessing and/or selling ketamine -- a popular "club drug" -- is illegal without a prescription.
+Possessing and/or selling ketamine or "special K" -- a popular "club drug" -- is illegal without a prescription.
 Engaging in either of these activities subjects you to a variety of penalties.
 The good news is that we can help.

 We have decades of experience defending clients against California drug charges.
 Our criminal defense attorneys are former police investigators and prosecutors who have the inside scoop on how these crimes are investigated, prosecuted and -- more importantly -- defended.

 This article serves as a basic summary of the laws that apply to California ketamine-related offenses.
-Our California drug crimes defense attorneys1 explain these laws by addressing the following:
+Our California ketamine ("special K") attorneys1 explain these laws by addressing the following:

 - 1. What is Ketamine?